Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 Type:** Permanent
 **Mins:** Archery 4

-The Exalts Archery attacks are extended.
+The Exalts Archery attacks know no bounds.
 They may now attack at Long Range, and at Melee Range for no penalty.

 Athletics